As I lay in bed, I started to hear a melody form in my mind.

 I had begun work on Back on Solid Ground with a new producer.
 But after a few months of working on it, he pulled the plug and said he couldn’t spend any more time on it.
 We’d captured some amazing drum and cello performances from local musicians, so this could not have been more heartrending.

-To be fair, nothing was in writing.
-And I learned a lesson there.
+To be fair, there were no contracts, and nothing was in writing.
+I learned a lesson there.

 In due course, I did recover the tracks.
 Only, many weren’t properly labeled.
 So, I didn’t know which track belonged to which song, never mind the fact that I would have had to manually align all of them.